mx1001/boxcutter_manual/docs/hotkeys.md

 ![start](img/hotkeys/hk6.gif)

 > Quick execute is a mode of operation.
 Lazorcut is the behavior of cutting through the object bypassing the extrude operation.
 Quick execute bypasses extrude to jump straight to lazorcut after the initial draw operation.
+Release lock allows for the shape to be paused after draw allowing for fine translation.

-Pressing spacebar before extrude triggers lazorcut without allowing for extrude.
+***Pressing spacebar before extrude triggers lazorcut without allowing for extrude.***

-# Shift + confirm - keep shape
+# Shift + confirm - keep shape (shift to live)

 Referred to as shift to live.
 If you are holding shift on confirmation you will keep the shape behind for editing.
 The sstatus of the shape will be boolshape so hardOps will be able to help with is as well.